surajpulloor/Flags-In-HTML-CSS/README.md

 # Flags-In-HTML-CSS
-Implement country flags in native HTML and CSS(as much as possible)
+Implemented country flags in native HTML and CSS(as much as possible)

 ## Why Flags
 Didn't have any other ideas to test my HTML and CSS knowledege